 A big city does not exist here.
 So for those of you who love the big city life, diverse nightlife and giant shopping malls – you’re better off going somewhere else.
 But don’t worry, the island offers everything that one might need!
 The two “largest” cities are Santa Cruz de La Palma (the capital city) and Los Llanos de Aridane, located on opposite sides of the island (east and west, respectively).

-The airport and the port where all the connections to other islands and the mainland are made are located in Santa Cruz.
+The airport and the port located in Santa Cruz are the connections to other islands.
 However, transport around the island is made pretty easy to use by the general public.
 The connection between the two major cities (line #300) occurs every half an hour.
-For more detailed information, check the official bus timetable.
-Don’t forget you are on a pretty chill island and don’t panic if your bus is not there on time.
+For more detailed information, check La Palma’s official bus timetable.
+Don’t forget you are on a pretty chill island, and don’t panic if your bus is not there on time.